Report - Updated Monday 20 October 2014. How to find us. Click HERE for Google Map

 View Larger Map

 The time is also upon us for our annual migration to the warm blue waters of the Agulhas Banks.
-Last season was once again a winner for us and we released no less than 10 marlin for the month of Feb, and judging by the amount of marlin activity down there in the last few weeks, we have our hopes up to improve on that figure in 2014.
+Last season was once again a winner for us and we released no less than 10 marlin for the month of Feb, and we did so again this year (Feb 2014).
 In 2012 we also released 10 marlin.
-We are booked for the Two Oceans Marlin tournament and have a number of other bookings for Feb and March, but there are still days available.
-We have done three trips so far and have four striped marlin on the board!

 Till next time, tight lines and good fishing. we hope to see you on the water.